AxelGiottonini/assembly_annotation_pipeline/README.md

 of `Flye` are slightly better than those of `Canu`.

-The `te_dynamics.ipynb` notebook provides the tree visualisation of the retrotranscriptase for different TE (Gypsy and Copia).
+The `te_dynamics.ipynb` notebook provides the tree visualisation of the retrotranscriptase for different TE types.
 It also displays a plot presenting the dating of the TEs.

 The `genes_annotation_qc.ipynb` notebook provides the analysis for the different